 However, while many of these images will be shared on social networks, many others will be forgotten.
 Some good selfies will appear before your eyes when you slide your finger to the left or right, but few photos will make their transition to the physical world, becoming memories printed on paper, canvas, etc.

-And, although it makes no sense to fight progress, we should also not ignore the value of an impression.
-We may no longer print each photo by default, but this may be a good thing.
+And although it makes no sense to fight for progress, we should also pay attention to the value of an impression.
+We may no longer print each photo by default, but this may be good.

 Photo Print Technological

-Now it’s about quality instead of quantity and the images we choose to print deserve the best treatment.
-Honestly, there has never been a better time to photo print than now, thanks to technological advances in both digital cameras and printers.
+Now it’s about quality instead of quantity, and the images we choose to print deserve the best treatment.
+There has never been a better time to photo print than now, thanks to technological advances in digital cameras and printers.

-We have heard many times, and not only in the field of photography, that the impression is dead, or at least is dying, right?
+We have heard many times, and not only in photography, that the impression is dead or dying, right?

-Well, although a certain type of impression has certainly diminished, this does not mean any tragedy.
-Prints used to be the only way we had to see our photos (except the slide film and the use of a projector).
+Although a specific type of impression has undoubtedly diminished, this does not mean any tragedy.
+Prints used to be the only way we had to see our photos (except the slide film and projector use).
 We left our movie at the establishment and picked it up 24 hours later, not because it was a better system, but because it was all we had.

-But when printing was the norm, many photos were also lost and forgotten (and some were found again).
-Most photos ended up in albums or shoeboxes that would collect dust until the day of some move.
+But when printing was the norm, many photos were lost and forgotten (and some were found again).
+Most photos ended up in albums or shoeboxes that would collect dust until the day of some movement.
 In addition, many fewer photos were taken.
-In the year 200, for example, Kodak announced that 80,000 million photographs had been taken that year.
+In the year 200, for example, Kodak announced that 80,000 million photographs had been assumed that year.

-That sounds like many photos, and the truth is that at that time it was a great milestone, but now 1.12 billion more photos are made, until reaching 1.2 billion in 2017.
+That sounds like many photos, and the truth is that it was a great milestone at that time, but now 1.12 billion more photos are made, until reaching 1.2 billion in 2017.

-With so many photos taken, it is not surprising that few images are printed.
-Each print costs money, after all, so of course, people are not going to print 1.2 billion photos (maybe a tiny fraction of that amount is printed).
+With so many photos taken, it is common that few images are printed.
+After all, each print costs money, so people will not print 1.2 billion photos (maybe a tiny fraction of that amount is published).